robinsonsarah01/folio/README.md

 *    4/1: MongoDB code for storing folios functional.
 COMPLETE
 *    4/5: Login page should be functional for multiple users concurrently accessing folio.
 MOSTLY COMPLETE (authentication not done)
 *    4/7: Users should be able to view and edit folio at a basic level.
+UNFINISHED (we are probably not making this deadline due to specifics needing to be worked out.)
 *    4/12: A few ready-made templates created (pushed back from 4/5).
 Editing folios allows for addition of projects and uploading of resumes.
 *    4/21: Integration with other sites worked out.
 *    4/24: Visual designs added to site and folios; more ready-made templates created.